Pet Security Cameras 101: Handy Shopping Guidelines

 3. Communication Capabilities

-Amazon Price: $31.91 This pet camera offers a high-definition lens, and a 360-degree viewing field.
-You also get clear two-way audio communication capabilities, a noise filter, and active motion tracking that can be rendered in short video clips.
-The affordable price makes it a nice choice for budget-conscious families.
+This pet camera offers a crisp high-definition lens and a complete 360-degree automated viewing field to track your pet across the entire room.
+You also get clear two-way audio communication capabilities, an advanced noise filter, and active motion tracking that can be rendered in short video clips sent straight to your smartphone.
+The highly affordable price tag makes it a nice, dependable choice for budget-conscious families looking for basic home monitoring without breaking the bank.

-Here’s the neat thing about this amazingly lightweight camera: Compact pets can actually wear it.
-So if you have a small-breed canine – or even, as the name suggests, an inquisitive kitty — you can track action from their firsthand perspective.
-The water-resistant casing stands up to sprinkles and splashes.
-The device also has night-vision capabilities, and records both video and audio.
+Here’s the neat thing about this amazingly lightweight camera: Compact pets can actually wear it right on their collar!
+So if you have a small-breed canine – or even, as the name suggests, an inquisitive kitty — you can track the day's action directly from their firsthand perspective.
+The water-resistant casing safely stands up to outdoor sprinkles and backyard splashes.
+The device also has built-in night-vision capabilities and records both high-quality video and audio onto an internal storage card.

 Have you found these insights helpful?
 Be sure to share them with your favorite pet lovers!